danzilio/gonzo/README.md

 #### Available Parameters:

-- `box`: The Vagrant box that should be used.
+- `box`: String, required.
+The Vagrant box that should be used.
-- `box_url`: The URL for the Vagrant box specified in the `box` parameter.
-If the `box` is not available on the system, this tells Vagrant where to download the box from. i
+- `box_url`: String, optional.
+The URL for the Vagrant box specified in the `box` parameter.
+If the `box` is not available on the system, this tells Vagrant where to download the box from.
+- `sudo`: Boolean, optional.
+If this is set to `true` the commands specified in the `commands` section will be run as `root` instead of `vagrant`.
+Defaults to `false`.